marcoplaneo/planeo_internship/documentation/DOCKER.md

 - container: manages containers
 - cp: copies files or folders
 - create: creates new container
-- diff: inspects changes to files or directories on container's filesystem
 - exec: executes a command in running container
-- export: exports a container's filesystem as tar archive
 - history: shows history of image
 - image: manages images
 - images: lists images
-- import: imports contents from tarball to create filesystem image
 - info: displays system-wide info
 - inspect: returns low-level info on Docker objects
 - kill: kills one or more running containers
-- load: loads image from tar archive or STDIN
 - logs: fetches logs from container
 - pause: pauses all processes within one or more containers
 - plugin: manages plugins